Terror charge after homes evacuated

 A controlled disposal of a substance was carried out on nearby waste land.

-Chez Copeland, 20, from Brookside Avenue, is due to appear at Westminster Magistrates' Court on Wednesday, West Midlands Police said.
+Chez Copeland, 20, from Brookside Avenue, appeared at Westminster Magistrates' Court on Wednesday.

 He is charged with having notes relating to explosives that were likely to be useful to a person committing or preparing an act of terrorism, two offences under the Explosives Act and possessing a stun gun.